 The Philharmonic is the Austrian one ounce 24 karat gold coin, first produced in 1989.

-The additional cost of a gold coin or bullion over and above the spot gold price, including the costs of fabrication, and distribution.
+The additional cost of a gold or silver coin or bullion over and above the spot gold/silver price, including the costs of fabrication, and distribution.
 Rare coins carry an additional premium called numismatic value which is based on scarcity, quality, demand and intangible factors.